amosISA/tarbena_app/docs/architecture.rst

 - **Contracts**: this app manages contracts, contractors, generate pdfs
 - **Gym**: town gym management
 - **Museo**: town museu management
+- **django-cleanup**: auto delete images when deleting object with realted image from the directories
+- **django-autocomplete-light**: in the app parcelas auto search propietarios in the bbdd

 Authentication
 ^^^^^^^^^^^^^^